maxrossello/redmine_themes/README.md

 Brings a selection of Redmine themes.

+The plugin version corresponds to minimum version of Redmine required.
+Look at dedicated branch for each Redmine version.

 ## Installation

 Install this plugin and the required dependency plugin https://github.com/maxrossello/redmine_pluggable_themes into the Redmine plugins folder.